Ken Polivka

-Kenneth Lyle Polivka (January 21, 1921 – July 23, 1988), nicknamed "Soup", was a professional baseball player.
+Kenneth Lyle Polivka (January 21, 1921 – July 23, 1988), nicknamed "Soup", was an American professional baseball player.
 He was a left-handed pitcher for one season (1947) with the Cincinnati Reds.
 For his career, he did not record a decision, with a 3.00 earned run average, and one strikeouts in three innings pitched.

-He was born in Chicago, Illinois and died in Aurora, Illinois at the age of 67.
+He was born in Chicago, Illinois and died in Aurora, Illinois, at the age of 67.